-Meanwhile, an unknown developer is looking into a site in North Lubec about two miles east of Eastport, ME, which on Cobscook Bay just south of the Quoddy Bay project.
+And an unknown developer is looking into a site in North Lubec about two miles east of Eastport, ME, which is on Cobscook Bay just south of the Quoddy Bay project.
 There has been no public announcement about the North Lubec project.

-The opposition already has targeted the Calais project in part because of its sponsors, two public figures who can influence the approval process, and its close proximity to St. Croix Island, the site of one of the first European settlements in North America.
+The opposition already has targeted the Calais project, because its sponsors are public officials, and in part because of its close proximity to St. Croix Island, the site of one of the first European settlements in North America.
 The project also is under fire from New Brunswick Premiere Bernard Lord, who recently wrote a letter to Prime Minister Paul Martin opposing LNG shipping in Canadian waters near the border.
 Plans call for a pier to be built in the St. Croix River, across from the Canadian shipping port at Bayside, NB.

-The other proposed LNG project, Downeast LNG, is sponsored by Kestrel Energy Partners LLC and Dean Girdis and would be built near the mouth of the St Croix river on Passamaquoddy Bay.
-Downeast would be located in Robbinston at a place called Mill Cove (see NGI, July 18 and May 23).
+The other proposed LNG project, Downeast LNG, is sponsored by Kestrel Energy Partners LLC and Dean Girdis, and would be built near the mouth of the St Croix river on Passamaquoddy Bay.
+Downeast would be located in Robbinston at a place called Mill Cove (see Daily GPI, July 13; May 23).

 “I actually think that [four projects increase the chances that at least one project will be built],” said Bailey.
 “I’ve seen and heard from people up there who are pretty much now convinced that, hey, LNG is coming.
 Now they can have some options here and decide which is the best project and which one makes the most sense.